dongwookdannykim/dongwookdannykim.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Course materials, schedules, and resources for classes taught.
+description:
 nav: true
 nav_order: 6
 calendar: true
 ---

 All courses below were served as a Teaching Assistant at the University of Minnesota.
-Listed names are the course instructors.
+The listed names are the course instructors.

 {% include courses.liquid %}